sinoru/STwitter/README.md

 This framework needs the latest version of Apple's LLVM Compiler that included in Xcode 4.2+ (Need for ARC). and It need SBJSon Framework for support iOS 4 and OS X. Just download it from this link ( https://github.com/stig/json-framework ) and drag SBJson.xcodeproj to this framework.

+But, Some Xcode version that doesn't have some frameworks (Ex.
+Social.framework) may be make a error.
+If error occured, remove that frameworks on xcodeproj.
+(I will make a branch for those Xcodes.)

 ##### Run time requirements ####

 It support just OS X 10.6, iOS 4.0 and above.
 Other version of iOS/OS X will not be worked correctly.
 It needs OS Supports libdispatch and ARC (Automatic Reference Counting).